mike-trout/employees-app/README.md

 To run the container locally:

-`docker run -d -p 80:80 --link employees-service --name employees-app employees-app`
+`docker run -d -p 80:80 --name employees-app employees-app`

-The `employees-service` container and its dependencies will need to have been started.

 The app is automatically built to [Docker Hub](https://hub.docker.com/r/miketrout/employees-app) on a commit to `master` as `miketrout/employees-app:latest`